garrandall/popular-music-data/tracks/jeeps-lex-coups-bimaz---benz-lost-boyz.md

 Keep the shit live for the year Nine Five
-I got more niggaz in my tribe
+I got more niggas in my tribe
 than theres beez in the bee hive
 LB Fam everyday stay high
 Mr. Cheeks, everyday high
 consentrate to get my shit straight, make us wait Before it's too fuckin' late
 The Lost Boyz, yeah that's who I be'z wit, that's who I runs wit who I smoke Treez wit
 Pack your bags, head outta town,
 I'll be back around so be gone before sundown
 From Jamaica comes a nigga named Cheeks, with techniques of the streets over rough neck beats
-This room is going bounce about the Cheeks cant remember I'm the muthafucker choppin' crews like a chainsaw Talk what you what ta do what you gotta well let me tell you something man you cant do me nadda
+This room is going bounce about the Cheeks can't remember I'm the muthafucker choppin' crews like a chainsaw Talk what you what ta do what you gotta well let me tell you something man you can't do me nadda

 Now if you listen to my album, you see we only deal wit the real deal street life